Headache & Pain

 Multiple medications used in the setting of transplant could meet these criteria but the best described are the calcineurin inhibitors cyclosporine and tacrolimus.
 These are medications that have also been associated with triggering other secondary causes of headache like posterior reversible encephalopathy syndrome.
 A monoclonal antibody, OKT3, has also been associated with headache as well as aseptic meningitis.

 Tacrolimus.
 Tacrolimus, another calcineurin inhibitor, is a well-documented cause of headache.
-Tacrolimus binds to FK 506-binding proteins (FKBP) to produce inhibition of activation of phosphatase calcineurin by calcium-calmodulin (23).
-Some studies suggest that tacrolimus is the more likely cause of headaches (42).
+Tacrolimus binds to FK 506-binding proteins (FKBP) to produce inhibition of activation of phosphatase calcineurin by calcium-calmodulin (27).
+Some studies suggest that tacrolimus is the more likely cause of headaches (48).
 Otherwise, the headache from calcineurin inhibitors is variable, can be new onset or worsening of previous headache, and can vary in disability.
-Headaches can appear with normal or low tacrolimus levels, though levels may better correlate with tacrolimus compared to cyclosporine (24; 20).
+Headaches can appear with normal or low tacrolimus levels, though levels may better correlate with tacrolimus compared to cyclosporine (28; 23).
+A review of 7 studies found the rate of headache was similar between tacrolimus dosing as once daily versus twice daily (08).

 Caffeine-withdrawal headache.
 Caffeine-withdrawal headache is usually seen 24 hours after last caffeine in a patient who ingests at least 200 mg of caffeine daily for more than 2 weeks.
 There is no specifically defined headache characteristic other than that it can continue for 7 days until withdrawal is over and usually responds to 100 mg of caffeine within 1 hour.
 Interestingly, in chronic kidney disease patients needing dialysis (pre- or post-transplant), caffeine is quickly cleared, which can cause a caffeine-withdrawal headache during or after dialysis.
 One study of 156 patients with headache middialysis did not find caffeine midsession to provide benefit over placebo.
 Overall, in this study, 35% of patients had headache.

 Dialysis headache.
 This headache occurs in association with hemodialysis developing during the session and resolving within 72 hours.
 The headache should fully resolve on successful kidney transplant and cessation of dialysis.
 It is often associated with hypotension, dialysis disequilibrium syndrome, and/or caffeine withdrawal (ICHD-3).
 In particular, a decline in systolic blood pressure and/or an increase in urea was associated with a 7% increase risk of headache.
 Risk factors including variations in urea, sodium, magnesium, blood pressure, and body weight.
 Caffeine-withdrawal as described above can mimic this condition.
-One study of 100 hemodialysis patients found that 60% of patients had headache, with 41.6% being hemodialysis related, but in those using online hemodiafiltration technique, only 12.5% had dialysis headache (16).
+One study of 100 hemodialysis patients found that 60% of patients had headache, with 41.6% being hemodialysis related, but in those using online hemodiafiltration technique, only 12.5% had dialysis headache (19).
+A complication of dialysis called dialysis disequilibrium syndrome is reported to have headache in 24.8% of cases (36).

 Headache attributed to infection.
 Patients receiving organ transplantation are vulnerable to infection.
-These vary based on the type of transplant (solid organ versus hematopoietic stem cell transplant) as well as the time since transplant.
-The timing of infectious and other complications posttransplantation is often divided into less than 1 month, 1 to 6 months, and more than 6 months (29; 30).
+These vary based on the type of transplant (solid organ vs. hematopoietic stem cell transplant) as well as the time since transplant.
+The timing of infectious and other complications posttransplantation is often divided into less than 1 month, 1 to 6 months, and more than 6 months (33; 34).

 Headache attributed to nontraumatic intracranial hemorrhage.
 Headache due to nontraumatic intracranial hemorrhage is sudden onset, sometimes thunderclap in nature, and may be associated with focal neurologic deficits.
 Generally, the headache improves parallel to other symptoms of the bleed.
 The headache is usually maximal on the day of onset.
 It may be localized to the site of hemorrhage.